drkostasatp1/ethOpenMucTestbench/README.md

 ## Requirements

 A Java Runtime Environment.
 A Blockchain node running locally.
 This could be the Ethereum Wallet, the Mist Ethereum Browser or the commandline version of geth.

+See the [guide section](guide/README.md) for setp by step instructions (performed on a windows machine, but for linux and mac os the required steps are similar)

 ## Compiling and Executing the code